jinjinggu00/TV-VAD/README.md

 * We introduce text prompts as classification anchors and use KL divergence to optimize the similarity between extracted visual and textual classification anchors features.
 This Video-Text alignment module with KL divergence further improves the alignment accuracy of video events description text and video frames by leveraging the anchoring role of the textual modality.

 * Extensive experiments have been done to validate the proposed TV-VAD.
 Notably, TV-VAD accomplishes unprecedented outcomes by registering 85.64% AP on XD-Violence and 88.12% AUC on UCF-Crime respectively.

+## Data preparation
+* First, you need to download the datasets following:https://github.com/nwpu-zxr/VadCLIP/tree/main and put them in the direction：./dataset
+* Then, you need to change the path of datasets. run:
+  '<./list/rectify_csv.py>'